Megagig/pharma-care-saas/backend/src/modules/diagnostics/docs/DEPLOYMENT_GUIDE.md

 ## Overview

-This guide covers the deployment of the AI-Powered Diagnostics & Therapeutics module for the PharmaCare SaaS platform.
+This guide covers the deployment of the AI-Powered Diagnostics & Therapeutics module for the PharmacyCopilot SaaS platform.
 The module provides comprehensive clinical decision support through AI analysis, lab integration, and drug interaction checking.

 ## Prerequisites